Castanopsis costata

 Castanopsis costata is a tree in the family Fagaceae.
 The specific epithet costata is from the Latin meaning 'ribbed', referring to the leaf venation.

 Description

 Castanopsis costata grows as a tree up to 36 m tall with a trunk diameter of up to 80 cm.
 The whitish bark is smooth, scaly or flaky.
 The coriaceous leaves measure up to 15 cm long.
 Its conical nuts measure up to 2 cm long.

 Distribution and habitat

 Castanopsis costata grows naturally in Thailand, Borneo, Peninsular Malaysia and Sumatra.
-Its habitat is lowland dipterocarp to montane forests from sea-level to 1900 m altitude.
+Its habitat is lowland dipterocarp to montane forests from sea-level to 1900 m elevation.

 Uses

 The wood is locally used in construction.
 The nuts are considered edible.